 The Ninja Turtles toys sucked in a whole generation of fans.
 You wanted to collect every action figure and vehicle you could, because it made you feel a part of the fun.
 These were the sort of characters you wanted to spend your time with, and kids couldn’t get enough.

 At its peak in 1990, the Turtles represented 60% of all movable toys sold in America.
 Eventually, the sales cooled as video games and video game consoles started to take over pop culture.
 Unlike other popular action figures of the era, the Turtles didn’t disappear.

-To this day, as Funko Pop figures or even through the Rise of the Teenage Mutant Ninja Turtles toys, the four heroes and a half shell remain firmly engrained in the minds and hearts of people everywhere.
+To this day, as Funko Pop figures or even through the Rise of the Teenage Mutant Ninja Turtles toys, the four heroes in a half shell remain firmly in the minds and hearts of people everywhere.
 You’d have to travel very far to find someone who’s never heard of the franchise.

 Who would’ve ever thought that a bunch of Ninja Turtles toys could take over the world in the late ’80s and still be popular to this day?